-Future developments continued to be on hold at Heathrow and Gatwick as a consequence of the impact of the pandemic.
-However, things are slowly looking more positive and expectations are that works within the airports will re-commence during late 2023 early 2024.
+Future developments continued to be on hold at with some airports, still as a consequence of the impact of the pandemic.
+However, things are slowly looking more positive, and expectations are that works within the airports will increase during 2024.